JuliaGraphics/SignedDistanceFields.jl/README.md

 `result = sdf(img)`, where `img` is a 2-dimensional boolean array where `true` indicates the foreground and `false` indicates the background.

-We also export an `edf` function with identical usage that calculates the closest distance from every background pixel to the foreground.
+There is also an `edf` function with identical usage that calculates the Euclidean distance transform -- the distance from every background pixel to the closest pixel in the foreground.

 Signed distance fields are a useful representation for rendering glyphs and other shapes with crisp edges using OpenGL.
 By allowing the graphics hardware to interpolate between distance samples and testing for the shape boundary in the vertex shader, you can get surprisingly high-resolution output from smaller SDFs, provided that they were downsampled from high-resolution bitmaps.